 We don’t have specific information about people in Sonoma County infected with Lyme disease.
 However, the good news is the CDC shows that California’s rate of incidence has lowered significantly since 2010 when it reported 126 cases.

 What We Do Know

 We do know that so far this year, there have been 98 doges in Mendocino County and 531 in Sonoma County infected with Lyme disease.
 In 2014, Sonoma alone had 848.

-Also considered a high risk area are our coastal areas, which includes The Sea Ranch.
+Also considered a high-risk area is our coastal areas, which includes The Sea Ranch.

 According to the Centers for Disease Control: “Typical symptoms include fever, headache, fatigue and a characteristic skin rash called erythema migrans, or EM rash.

-If left untreated, infection can spread to joints, the heart and the nervous system.”However, many people do not get an initial bull’s eye rash, leaving them confused about their many vague, shifting and growing symptoms.
+If left untreated, the infection can spread to joints, the heart, and the nervous system.”However, many people do not get an initial bull’s eye rash, leaving them confused about their many vague, shifting and growing symptoms.